On today’s date in 1906, the prairie crocus (Anemone patens) was named the floral emblem of Manitoba.

 Designed by Celia Godkin, the coin’s design features the all-Canadian flower ready to soak up the springtime sun.

 This coin has a face value of $350, a weight of 35 grams, a diameter of 34 millimetres and a mintage of 1,400 pieces.

 The prairie crocus was also featured in a Shell Canada commemorative medal set from the mid-1960s celebrating Canada’s provincial flowers and coats of arms.

 The medals were given as promotions with gasoline purchases (one per purchase) until about 1968; however, they were also available as late as 1973 in the Eaton’s Christmas catalogue.

 The Manitoba token depicts a prairie crocus on the obverse with the identification spelled in French below.
 A buffalo is depicted on the reverse.

 In 1970, for the celebration of the 100th anniversary of the accession of Manitoba, the prairie crocus was also featured on a Canadian dollar.

-Designed by Raymond Taylor, the coin weighs 15.62 grams with a diameter of 32.13 mm and thickness of 2.62 mm.
+Designed by Raymond Taylor, the coin weighs 15.62 grams with a diameter of 32.13 millimetres and a thickness of 2.62 millimetres.